aitorzip/DeepGTAV/README.md

 ### Stop

 Stops the environment and allows the user to go back to the normal gameplay.
+Simply disconnecting the client produces the same effect.

+Here follows an example of the *Stop* message:
 ```json
 {"stop": {}}
 ```